vesoft-inc/nebula-docs/docs-2.0/3.ngql-guide/8.clauses-and-options/limit.md

 ### General LIMIT syntax in native nGQL statements

 In native nGQL,  the general `LIMIT` syntax works the same as in `SQL`.
 The `LIMIT` clause accepts one or two parameters.
-The values of both parameters must be non-negative integers and be used after the pipe.
+The values of both parameters must be non-negative integers and be used after a pipe.
 The syntax and description are as follows:

 ```ngql
 ... | LIMIT [<offset>,] <number_rows>;